 - Tightening of credit within the financial markets, which could impact the company’s ability to refinance debt or otherwise result in reduced borrowing availability

-- Stock market volatility, which could impact the ability or cost of issuing securities
+- Stock market volatility, including overall declines in market capitalization, which could impact the ability or cost of issuing securities

 - The inability to meet margin calls from financing counterparties, which could result in an event of default